zero-radiance/zero-radiance.github.io/_source_/content/post/line-lights.md

 <!--more-->

-The new implementation is given below.
+The new implementation that addresses these issues is given below.

 ```c++
 #define INV_PI 0.3183098861